Trademarks Are Valuable Business Assets

 Just as every copier/duplicator is not a “Xerox” and every facial tissue is not a “Kleenex”, not every maker of products similar to yours can use your name to promote its product.

 Protecting your trademark is in the best interest of the consumer and in the best interest of your company.
-The experienced business lawyers of Bellas & Wachowski can assist you and your business in protecting your business interests.How Much Does It Cost to Register a Trademark?
+The experienced business lawyers of Bellas & Wachowski Attorneys at Law can assist you and your business in protecting your business interests.How Much Does It Cost to Register a Trademark?

 You can file a trademark application for a filing fee as low as $325 directly with the U.S. Patent and Trademark Office.
 But, it is nearly always better to hire an experienced business lawyers to handle your trademarks and other intellectual property.
 According to study by the University of North Carolina School of Law, applicants who used a business lawyer were 50% more likely to get their trademarks approved than were those who applied without legal representation.

 The process begins with obtaining a preliminary legal trademark search that costs about $500 to $750.
 Legal fees range from $1,100 to $2,000 (plus government filing fees) for each trademark filing.Contact an Experienced Chicago Business Lawyer